Edditoria/numbo/CONTRIBUTING.md

 > reference: [Editing files in another user's repository - *Github Help*](https://help.github.com/articles/editing-files-in-another-user-s-repository/)

-Thank you so much for your contribution!! :pray:
+:beer: Thank you so much for your contribution!! :pray: